da-i/adventofcode/README.md

 ### Day6
 Exponentially growing fish populations, Challange was the Big(O) of your solution.
 Solved using a dict with the number of fish at each position in their reproductive cycle.

+### Day11
+Flashing fish, biggest hurdle was to not reset all the fish that flashed to 0.